opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-sveltekit/README.md

 export const handle = i18n.handle()
 ```

-The handle hook will also make `lang` and `dir` available in `event.locals.paraglide`, so you can use them elsewhere in your app.
+The handle hook will also make `lang` and `textDirection` available in `event.locals.paraglide`, so you can use them elsewhere in your app.

 ### Excluding certain routes